fikri210892/hids-gtp/README.md

 - Extracts packet-level features from GTP-U traffic (port 2152)
 - Trains a CNN binary classifier to detect anomalies
 - Validates detections using Suricata IDS rules
-- Combines both approaches using configurable fusion strategies
+- Combines both approaches using OR, AND & Confidence Gate fusion strategies
-- Supports holdout-attack evaluation for generalization testing

 ## Architecture